jhu-library-applications/traject_horizon/README.md

 ## Installation

-traject-horizon is a plugin for [traject](http://github.com/jrochkind/traject), first install traject with:
+traject_horizon is a plugin for [traject](http://github.com/jrochkind/traject), install them both:

-    $ gem install traject
+    $ gem install traject traject_horizon

+### Or, if using a Gemfile with your traject project

-Then, add this line to your [traject project's Gemfile](https://github.com/jrochkind/traject/blob/master/doc/extending.md#or-with-bundler):
+Add this line to your [traject project's Gemfile](https://github.com/jrochkind/traject/blob/master/doc/extending.md#or-with-bundler):

-    gem 'traject-horizon'
+    gem 'traject_horizon'

 And then execute:

     $ bundle install

-Or, if you prefer not to use a bundler Gemfile with your traject project, just install `traject-horizon` yourself as:

-    $ gem install traject-horizon

 ## Usage